Overview

 angle.

-- Ask students to explain in one sentence why total internal reflection cannot happen when light
+- Check whether you can explain in one sentence why total internal reflection cannot happen when light

 travels from air into glass.

-- Students often think total internal reflection can happen whenever a ray hits a boundary.
+- Thinking total internal reflection can happen whenever a ray hits a boundary.
 Keep

 returning to the two-condition checklist and test each example against it.